hoardinghopes/embodying-buber/src/posts/I do not exist.md

 The second mode places everything on an even footing – everything has its own value (beyond my ability to extract that value).
 In this second mode, a relationship is marked by the way it alters both parties.

 That one of these modes sounds obvious and the other doesn't really make sense is a sign of the predominance of the first mode, which Buber framed as _I-It_.
 This is the mode in which we collect data, analyse, classify, extract.
-The _It_ is a thing to be utilised, known or put to work.
+The _It_ is a thing to be used and utilised, known and put to work.
 There is necessarily a sense of distance between the experiencing _I_ and the experienced _It_.
 The _It_ is object to the _I_'s subject.

-The second mode of *I-Thou* is both possible and necessary if we are to be fully human.
-It is a mode of _encounter_, where we enter into relationship with the object encountered, we participate in something  with that object, and both *I* and *Thou* are transformed by the relationship.
+The second mode of _I-Thou_ is both possible and necessary if we are to be fully human.
+It is a mode of _encounter_, where we enter into relationship with the object encountered, we participate in something  with that object, and both _I_ and _Thou_ are transformed by the relationship.

+In the first mode, the _I_ is dominant: I am the centre of the universe – everything else circles around me and provides value for me.
+In the second mode, the _I_ is but a part of the relationship.
+Everything is the centre of the universe.
+Everything dances and interrelates, including me.

 This website explores how to move from theory to life-enhancing practice.